anywhichway/blockstore/README.md

 ```

 The core API is documented below.
-Currently you must review the code for further functionality:
+Currently you must review the code or unit tests for further functionality:

 `new BlockStore(path,clear=false,encoding="utf8")` If `clear=true` the existing data will be deleted.